javier-lopez/javier.io/blog/en/_posts/2020-12-03-host-several-sites-in-a-single-box-with-docker-and-traefik-https.md

 I don't know about you, but for me the syntax is confussing, happily this only needs to be setup once and then can be reused in other domains/subdomains by changing only some words.
-Also, the ssl endpoint is transparent, our application don't to be aware of it, that's great and IMO overrides the verbose configuration.
+Also, the ssl endpoint is transparent, our application doesn't need to be aware of it, that's great and IMO overrides the verbose configuration.

 As you noticed, the **site1_com** rules were split in two, **http_site1_com** and **https_site1_com**, this is because each route needs to define a Host and